trungduongmewmew/My-CryptoHack-Journey/01-Introduction/03.Hex/readme.md

 ## 🤔 Thought Process

-The problem give us flag encoded as a hex string and asks us to decode it back into bytes to get the flag.
+The challenge give us flag encoded as a hex string and asks us to decode it back into bytes to get the flag.
 The logic is as follows:
+1. Take the hex string provided by the challenge.
+2. The hint helpfully points to the `bytes.fromhex()` function in Python, which is designed for exactly this purpose.
+3. Convert the hex string into bytes using `bytes.fromhex()`.
+And then, get the flag.

+## 🐍 Solution